Medical-Event-Data-Standard/meds_etl/README.md

   ]
 }

-We also support a reverse ETL, converting from MEDS to MEDS Flat.
+We also support an inverse ETL, converting from MEDS to MEDS Flat.

 The command for this is `meds_etl_to_flat`.
 For example: